geoffbullen/smaply-knowledge/README.md

-# Website
+# Smaply Knowledge

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation

 Before diving into the project, make sure you have the following tools and accounts set up: